prathamesonar/To-Do-App/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **TailwindCSS**: A utility-first CSS framework for rapid UI development.
 - **Vite**: A fast build tool for modern web development.
-- **ESLint**: A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.

 ---

 ## ⚙️ Getting Started